alfonsof/aws-java-examples/awslambdahello/README.md

 ## Using the code

-* Configure your AWS access keys.
+* Access the AWS console.

+* Select AWS Lambda in the services menu.

 * Create an AWS lambda function:
-  * Name:    SOME_NAME
+  * Name:    LAMBDA_NAME
   * Runtime: Java 8
   * Role:    lambda-basic-execution
   * The triggers: Nothing